uml-hci/comp5270-s24/calendar.md

 # Calendar

 A draft schedule for the course is here.
-This schedule is subject to change.
+This schedule is subject to change and will be updated throughout the semester as the course progresses.

 **NB:** The "Assigned" column refers to what is assigned _after_ the class indicated in the row.
 You are expected to do the readings after the class day on which they are assigned, before the next class.
 If a reading is assigned on January 16th, it means you should read it after class on January 16th, before the next class (January 18th).
 If an Assignment is assigned on January 30th, it means it will become available on or before January 30th, and you will need to check the assignment page for the deadline.